HarvardMapCollection/tutorials/README.md

 ### Census

-[Census 01 - Working with census data for digital mapping](https://harvardmapcollection.github.io/tutorials/census/steps/) This multi-part series of step-by-step tutorials covers the processes for aquiring, downloading, and cleaning up census data to prepare for mapping.
+[Census 01 - Census data for digital mapping](https://harvardmapcollection.github.io/tutorials/census/steps/) This multi-part series of step-by-step tutorials covers the processes for aquiring, downloading, and cleaning up census data to prepare for mapping.
 By the end you will be ready to style your map.

 ### OpenStreetMap